 - HIV (including asymptomatic infection, AIDS, CD4 counts and viral load), pediatric and adult

-- Influenza-associated pediatric mortality
+- Influenza-associated deaths

 - Jamestown Canyon virus